IEEE STANDARDS ASSOCIATION OPERATIONS MANUAL

 A volunteer who serves as a liaison between an IEEE-SA committee and an external committee acting only as an information conduit or expressing opinion as part of consensus building is exempt from policies and procedures described in this clause.

-An Owning Board/Committee (OBC) is an IEEE-SA board, an IEEE-SA committee, or standards Sponsor responsible for ensuring that positions taken by an ER represent consensus views of the OBC and the IEEE-SA.
+An Owning Board/Committee (OBC) is an IEEE-SA board, an IEEE-SA committee, or Standards Committee responsible for ensuring that positions taken by an ER represent consensus views of the OBC and the IEEE-SA.

 7.1.2 Requirements and oversight